Hardest to Control

 Being always connected, we have to say something—and we find our lives are not so interesting any more so we talk about others.
 Try it, see for yourself.
 In a conversation, how much of what was talked about was pertinent to the persons talking and related to the present.
 We talk about others, memories of the past and hopes for a future.
 In some circles, there is a sort of hierarchal system like the tribal village elders who must know everything about everyone.
 Communication, which is nourishment of another kind as it can enrich the lives of those who are communicating, becomes mere gossip—the same effects of the tasty treats which have strayed away from being nourishing.
 What positive value can there be in all of this?

-Today, speech is not just the spoken word as we communicate in many ways—including email, instant messages and more.
+Today, speech is not just the spoken word, as we communicate in many ways—including email, instant messages and more.
 In communication, the mind is pouring out and many things can rush out if one is not vigilant.
 Everything we come to know is not for everyone.
-In this world of constant contact, we share everything—especially to those whom we consider close.
-“Why shouldn't they know?
-They are my loved ones after all!”
-So, real vibrant and healthy relationships are going from scarce to extinct.
+In this world of constant contact, we share everything—especially with those whom we consider close.
+“Why shouldn’t they know?
+They are my loved ones, after all!”
+So, really vibrant and healthy relationships are going from scarce to extinct.
 We already know all we need to know about a person before we meet them as we have the ‘low down’ on them—thanks to our ‘friends’ who gave us the ‘low down’ and search engines.
-We have nothing!
+Actually, we have nothing!
 Data, someone else’s interpretation—which may be and often is completely off the mark—is also fed by secondhand data and search engines.

 When everything is known as data or gossip by everyone, we interact based on this gossip.
 This is a flimsy platform to say the least—it is actually quite hurtful to others and ourselves too as it is not real, alive and fresh.
 We are all these things; real, alive and fresh and ever changing, evolving—but pre-fabricated images do not allow change or evolution.
 Gossip or loose talk does not allow for evolution and thus causes degeneration.